 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the bodies were moved to one side, the ground was scraped and lime was spread over it.
 The bodies were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
 At one point, 80 bodies lay under the hospital.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day.

-Sometime in May or early June, his mother received this letter which was identical to the one she received for his brother, Fay.
+Sometime in May, his mother received this letter which was identical to the one she received for his brother, Fay.

-After the war, the remains, of Pvt.
-Ray Baldon, were reburied at the American Military Cemetery outside of Manila.
+After the war, Pvt.
+Ray Baldon’s remains were reburied at the American Military Cemetery outside of Manila.
 The reason this was done was that his mother did not want him buried alone in a grave meant for his brother and him.
 His family also had a memorial headstone placed at Billings Creek Cemetery in Vernon County, Wisconsin.

 One final part of this story needs to be told.
-Ray had probably already died when his little brother was treated with a new medicine named penicillin.
-His little brother, who the doctor had predicted would be dead before Ray and Fay would return home, not only lived to see the end of the war but resided in Wisconsin, near their childhood home, until his death in October 2016.
+Ray had probably already died when his little brother, Jack, was treated with a new medicine named penicillin by a doctor in Rockford, Illinois.
+His little brother – who the doctor had predicted would be dead before Ray and Fay returned home – not only lived to see the end of the war but resided in Wisconsin, near their childhood home, until his death in October 2016.